-Anatomy of an enquiry: How to write a RFP/RPQ which every software house will understand
+The anatomy of an enquiry: How to write a RFP/RPQ which every software house will understand

-You probably know this scenario very well: you prepare an enquiry (inquiry, RFP, RFQ), send it to a few companies, start receiving responses and… Every project quote is totally different!
+You probably know this scenario very well: you prepare an enquiry (inquiry, RFP, RFQ), send it to a few companies, start receiving responses, and… every project quote is totally different!
 In one software house, they claim that the application can be done for €20,000, while others believe that €100,000 may not be enough.
 Someone has clearly not understood your vision!
 Can you then prepare an enquiry which will be clear-cut for everyone?
 Yes.
 But first, you need to know what info software houses really need.

 Product-thinking vs. services-thinking

 Why do people send enquiries?
-Of course, they want to find a company which is the best fit for their project.
+Of course, they want to find a company that is the best fit for their project.
 The final decision is based on many criteria but the price is obviously among the most important ones.
 Nowadays, most software houses work using agile methodologies (e.g. Scrum, Kanban), therefore, the final price depends on the time spent on development.
 Nevertheless, even when you’re working agile, you need some starting point – an estimated cost of developing the app.

 In The Software House, we always try to prepare such estimations as fast as we can – usually in a few days.
 Other software houses do likewise.
 We don’t ask for details because we know that at this stage they’re not 100% certain (even if some clients believe that everything’s clear).
 We start to think about the application as if it was our own project: we develop a vision based on what the client has told us and on our experience, our know-how from previous projects.

-At this point, we’re not yet to be treated as a provider of a final app – you should rather think of us as of a technological partner, a software advisor.
+At this point, we’re not yet to be treated as a provider of a final app – you should rather think of us as a technological partner, a software advisor.